Mercury (automobile): 1950s

 For 1957, Mercury redesigned its model range, with a 122 in wheelbase sized between Ford and Lincoln.
-In a move upmarket, the slow-selling Medalist was discontinued, with the Monterey becoming the standard Mercury line.
+In a move upmarket, the slow-selling Medalist was discontinued, with the Monterey becoming the base model Mercury.
 Previewed by the 1956 XM-800 concept car, the Turnpike Cruiser (the pace car of the 1957 Indianapolis 500) was slotted above the Montclair, distinguished by its quad headlamps and retractable rear window.
 In line with Ford, Mercury station wagons became a distinct model line, with the Commuter, Voyager, and Colony Park; all Mercury station wagons were hardtops.

 In 1958, to accommodate the introduction of Edsel, Ford revised its divisional structure, with Mercury, Edsel, and Lincoln forming a combined division (M-E-L).
 The Edsel Citation and Edsel Corsair shared their chassis (and roofline) with Mercury, with the entire division overlapping Mercury in price (a key reason behind its failure).
 The Park Lane was introduced as a flagship model line on a 125 in wheelbase (with the Turnpike Cruiser becoming part of the Montclair line).
 Shared with Lincoln (and the Ford Thunderbird), Mercury introduced a 430 cuin "Marauder" V8; optional on all Mercurys, a 400 hp "Super Marauder" version became the first mass-produced engine to be rated at 400 hp.

 For 1959, Mercury underwent a revision of its body, expanding to a 126 in wheelbase.
 Coinciding with the discontinuation of the Edsel Corsair and Citation, Mercury produced its own body and chassis (for the first time since 1940).
 The division pared several slow-selling model lines, including the Turnpike Cruiser and Voyager; the two-door Commuter was in its final year.
 Mercury was one of the first American full size cars to adopt parallel-action windshield wipers.

 As with many medium-price brands, the Mercury brand was hit hard by the economy of the late 1950s.
-While remaining eighth in sales from 1957 to the end of the decade, Mercury saw a 60 percent drop in sales in 1958, outranked by Rambler in sales.
-While outselling the heavily-marketed Edsel by over a two-to-one margin; it would take nearly 1958 and 1959 combined to match the 1957 sales total.
+While remaining eighth in sales from 1957 to the end of the decade, Mercury saw a 60 percent drop in sales in 1958, outranked by Rambler.
+While outselling the heavily marketed Edsel by over a two-to-one margin; it would take nearly 1958 and 1959 combined to match the 1957 sales total.